harshadp2000/imarticus-logistic-regression-students-dataset-analysis/README.md

-Logistics Regression with a dataset containing Student's information
+Applying Logistics Regression to the dataset containing Student's information, and draw meaningful conclusions